common-workflow-lab/cwl-intermediate-tutorial/files/cwl-novice-exercises-intro.md

 > The variable `picture` contains a full-color image read from a file.
 Using one function, create a black and white version of the image and assign it to a new variable called `monochrome`.

-- be careful! it's easy to make code & run exercises too difficult for novices
+- be careful! it's easy to make code & run exercises too difficult for intermediate learners

 ---
 ## Potentially suitable exercise formats